stl-23/QC_pipeline/README.md

   -s SEQ_TYPE, --seq_type SEQ_TYPE
                         Paired end(PE) or singe end(SE) short reads in illumina sequencing platform,default is PE -fastp_p FASTP_PARAMETERS, --fastp_parameters FASTP_PARAMETERS
-                        The parameters for fastp softwares,e.g: -fastp_p "-w 1", the parameters:--html and --json are defaultly set and named by the samples names to avoid overlapping in this pipline,please do not set again
+                        The parameters for fastp softwares,e.g: -fastp_p "-q 20 -u 50", the parameters:--html and --json are defaultly set and named by the samples names to avoid overlapping in this pipline,please do not set again

 Long reads options (Pacbio):